Logo of AccediaContact us

 Changing Your Software Development Partner?
 A 2026 Step-by-Step Guide

-How to Find the Right IT Consulting Company?
+How to Find the Best Technology Consulting Firm?
 A 7-Step Checklist

 1. Be clear about your objectives

-Before starting your search, take the time to clearly define your business goals and project needs.
-This step is often underestimated, even though many organizations struggle to keep technology aligned with what the business is trying to achieve - according to a 2025 survey only 27% of companies say their technology is fully aligned with their business objectives.
+Before starting your search, take the time to define your business goals and project needs clearly.
+This step is often underestimated, even though many organizations struggle to keep technology aligned with what the business is trying to achieve - according to a 2025 survey, only 27% of companies say their technology is fully aligned with their business objectives.

 Start by outlining the specific challenges you’re facing today and how an IT partner could help address them.
 Think about both short-term priorities and longer-term plans, and how the chosen firm fits into each.
 It’s also important to decide how you’ll measure success, so expectations are clear from the beginning.
 Finally, create a clear list of your business challenges - both current and upcoming.
 Whether it’s strengthening cybersecurity or scaling an e-commerce platform, being specific helps potential partners understand your needs and propose the right solutions.